historic range of the chestnut, before the blight

 Perhaps four billion chestnut trees were killed by the foreign fungus in 50 years.
 By 1950, nearly all mature chestnuts across the Eastern United States were dead.3

 The American chestnut could cope with American forms of the fungus, growing "wound tissue" to isolate a part of the tree where local diseases had entered through a crack in the bark.
 Similarly, the Asian version of the chestnut tree (Castanea mollissima) could resist the Asian fungus.
 However, the Asian version of the fungus grows too fast for the American chestnut tree's defensive response.

 The Asian fungus releases oxalic acid that kills the tree's living cells, just inside the bark layer.
 In American chestnut trees, the Cryphonectria parasitica fungus circles the entire trunk and girdles the tree, blocking the flow of water up to the leaves and blocking the flow of photosynthesized food from the leaves to the roots.
 A visible canker on the bark shows where the fungus is active inside the chestnut.
-The chestnut blight fungus grows through the tree's cambium cells faster than the tree can respond by creating callus (wound) tissue to wall off the disease.3

 Above the site where the tree has been girdled by the fungus, an American chestnut will die.
 Below the infection site, the chestnut tree's roots usually survive because the fungus does not live in the soil.
 Below the root collar, the roots can resprout.
 A young chestnut tree matures until a crack in the bark allows a new infection, and the cycle repeats itself.
 As a result, we still see small chestnuts growing in Virginia forests today.